-A brief overview of Tags in the Identity Finder Console, including best practices.
+A brief overview of Tags in the Spirion Console, including best practices.

 The Spirion Console organizes endpoints into what are called "tags".
-A tag represents a logical grouping of endpoints, like a university department, for example.
+A tag represents a logical grouping of endpoints, like a university department.
 There are a few different types of tags, and they are described below:

 - Simple - A Simple tag is the most basic type of tag.
 Simple tags can contain endpoints as well as nested tags, much like a folder on your computer can contain sub folders.

-However, Roles share the same lists of tags, policies and reports--while you may only be able to see e.g. one or a few tags in your endpoint list, in reality there are dozens, if not hundreds.
+However, while you may only be able to see one or a few tags in your endpoint list, in reality there are dozens, if not hundreds, of tags.
+Administrators at the Office of Cybersecurity work with the complete list.
 Because of this, it is very important to name your tags, policies and reports in a standard style that reflects the department using them.

 Cybersecurity strongly recommends new tags be created as nested tags of the Simple tag that was assigned to your department.
 If your new tags are created as nested tags of your Cybersecurity assigned Simple tag, naming convention does not matter.
 Because those tags will only be visible after expanding your Simple tag, it is clear who they belong to, regardless of their names.

 Creating a tag in the Spirion Console is very easy.
-From the Dashboard tab:
+From the Status tab:

 - Create a nested tag - Click on the name of the "parent" tag in your Endpoint List.
 From the ribbon, click on the "Tag" drop down button and choose "Create Nested Tag".
-Enter the name of the new tag and choose "Simple" or "IP Range" from the resulting window.
+Enter the name of the new tag and choose "Simple" from the resulting window.

 - Create a "top level" tag - From the ribbon, click on the "Tag" drop down button and choose "Create Tag".
-Enter the name of the new tag and choose "Simple" or "IP Range" from the resulting window.
+Enter the name of the new tag and choose "Simple" from the resulting window.
 Please remember to give your tag a descriptive name.

 To delete a tag, click on the tag you wish to delete and click "Remove Tag" from the Tag drop down button in the Ribbon.
 Alternative, right-click the tag name and choose "Tag > Remove Tag".